-Role of physical therapists in disaster management World Confederation for Physical Therapy Exposure to previous disasters is associated with enhanced resilience, perceived social capital, and optimism among older adults Advanced planning by families, diverse healthcare providers, and emergency responders will save lives and reduce suffering Older people are more likely to be injured or killed during disasters Despite their potential increased vulnerability, older people may not be prioritised for services.
-Mobility, sensory or communication problems or social isolation can mean difficulties in accessing health services Minimum standards for age and disability inclusion in humanitarian action Help Age International Inclusion standards: Across all sectors, people with disabilities and older people affected by crisis: 1.
+Role of physical therapists in disaster management World Confederation for Physical Therapy Exposure to previous disasters is associated with enhanced resilience, perceived social capital, and optimism among older adults.
+Advanced planning by families, diverse healthcare providers, and emergency responders will save lives and reduce suffering.
+Older people are more likely to be injured or killed during disasters.
+Despite their potential increased vulnerability, older people may not be prioritised for services.
+Mobility, sensory or communication problems or social isolation can mean difficulties in accessing health services.
+Minimum standards for age and disability inclusion in humanitarian action Help Age International Inclusion standards: Across all sectors, people with disabilities and older people affected by crisis: 1.
 Are recognised to ensure they receive assistance that is appropriate and relevant to their needs.
 2. Have access to the humanitarian assistance they need.
 3. Are not negatively affected, and are more prepared, resilient and less at-risk as a result of humanitarian action.
 4. Know their rights and entitlements, have access to information, and participate in decisions that affect them on an equal basis with others.
 5. Have access to safe and responsive mechanisms to handle complaints on an equal basis with others.
 6. Receive and participate in coordinated and complementary assistance on an equal basis with others.
 7. Can expect improved assistance and inclusion as organisations learn from experience and reflection.
 8. Receive assistance from competent and well-managed staff and volunteers who are skilled and equipped to include them in humanitarian responses, and they have equal opportunities for employment and volunteering in humanitarian organisations.
 Health standard: Health Standard 1: People with disabilities and older people, and their carers, affected by crisis are fully included in multisectoral and specific health assessments and in the design, implementation and monitoring of health programmes and services.
 Health Standard 2: Healthcare staff are trained and sensitised on disability and age and associated healthcare needs, and in how to respectfully communicate with people with disabilities and older people.
-Health Standard 3: People with disabilities and older people, have access to trauma/injury care during humanitarian crises to prevent avoidable morbidity, mortality and disability, and people with injuries or disabilities nave access to rehabilitation services and assistive aids and devices to help reduce the disabiling impacts of injuries or impairments.
-Health Standard 5: People with disabilities and older people have access to essential therapies to reduce morbidity and mortality
+Health Standard 3: People with disabilities and older people health services and health information.
+Health Standard 4: People affected by crisis, including people with disabilities and older people, have access to trauma/injury care during humanitarian crises to prevent avoidable morbidity, mortality and disability, and people with injuries or disabilities and older people have access to essential therapies to reduce morbidity and mortality due to chronic health conditions.